awesomemotive/edd-product-updates/README.md

 6. Go to Downloads -> Settings -> Emails and scroll to the bottom
 7. Customize your product update emails!

+## Instructions

+**Not all products are updated in the selected bundle.
+How to choose which products are updated?**
+	1. Select `Show links for updated products only` instead of the default one - `Show links for all products`.
+	2. The `Choose products being updated` is containing your bundle product and there you have to list also all updated products in that bundle.

+	Example: There is a Bundle1 with Product1, Product2 and Product3.
+Only Product2 and Product3 are updated.
+So the options `Choose products being updated` should contain: Bundle1, Product2 and Product3.

 ## Known Issues
 * Filters and actions need to be added throughout
 * If `WP_DEBUG_DISPLAY` is set to true and an error occurs during the sending process, it may return a false positive that emails weren't sent.